 If you do stay overnight and the stunning, but expensive, Four Seasons Resort at Manele Bay is out of your budget, there are some other local options listed on AirBnb and VRBO.
 There is also the Hotel Lanai and another Four Seasons Resort located at Koele, both of which are currently being renovated.

-Special thanks to Alberta for providing us with this personalized tour of Lana’i!
+Special thanks to Alberta for providing us with this personalized tour for our day trip to Lanai!
 As always, all opinions are our own.